rahsunk/taskmate-frontend/apiSpecifications/ScheduleGeneratorAPISpec.md

 **Effects:**

-- Creates a `generatedPlan` for `schedule.owner` such that if possible, all given events start, end, and repeat as specified, and task scheduling is optimized by its attributes.
+- Creates a `generatedPlan` for `schedule.owner` such that all given events start, end, and repeat as specified (events may overlap), and task scheduling is optimized by its attributes.
 - The generated plan details concrete time slots for events and tasks.
-- If doing this is not possible (e.g., due to conflicts), then return an `error`.
+- If task scheduling is not possible due to insufficient available time, then return an `error`.

 **Request Body:**